Cutehacks/gel/README.md

 Return the jsobject at the index specified by the number.
 If Collection is sorted or filtered, then the index here refers to the index in the Collection *not* the JsonListModel.

+### descendingSort : property bool: false

+Indicates if the role based sorting is sorted in ascending or descending order.

+**NOTE** If the `comparator` is a function, this property has no effect.

+### caseSensitiveSort : property bool: true

+Indicates if the role based sorting is case sensitive or not.

+**NOTE** If the `comparator` is a function, this property has no effect.

+### localeAwareSort : property bool: false

+Indicates if the role based sorting is locale aware or not.

+**NOTE** If the `comparator` is a function, this property has no effect.

 ## Example

 The following is an example of using the items: